The Ross School of Business building

 The application fee is automatically waived if:

-• You are currently enrolled in a University of Michigan graduate degree program.
+• You are currently enrolled in a University of Michigan undergraduate or graduate degree program.

 • You are a citizen of a country on the UN's list of least-developed countries.